odoo/documentation/content/developer/webservices/iap.rst

 * Token ``000111``: Represents an account without sufficient credits to perform any service.
   Returns an :class:`~odoo.addons.iap.models.iap.InsufficientCreditError` on authorize attempt.
 * Token ``111111``: Represents an account with enough credits to perform any service.
-  An authorize attempt will return a dummy transacion token that is processed by the capture and cancel routes.
+  An authorize attempt will return a dummy transaction token that is processed by the capture and cancel routes.

 .. note::